-Americans and Canadians share a lot of things, and a love of sports is probably at the top of the list.
-There’s just something about being in the stands, surrounded by cheering people, as athletes lay it all on the line, that makes any getaway more memorable.
+Australians and Canadians have a lot in common, and a love of sports is near the top of the list.
+There’s something about being in the stands, surrounded by cheering people, as athletes lay it all on the line, that makes a holiday to a new destination even more memorable.

 Hockey is Canada’s sport.
 As a nation, we tend to live and breathe the sport from October until (fingers crossed) June, with the occasional summer hockey in between.
-With so much passion for the game, the atmosphere at a National Hockey League game in any Canadian city is incredible; you really have to experience it for yourself.
+With so much passion for the game, the atmosphere at a National Hockey League game in any Canadian city is indescribable.
+Grab yourself a ticket and experience it for yourself.

 There are seven NHL teams in Canada:

 - Winnipeg Jets